Have additional questions? Please contact us.

 - Teams of school-based educators across Washington, DC (e.g. an assistant principal and two additional educators) or teams of non-school based educators who work with students regularly

-- Participants able to commit 5 to 10 hours between each workshop to apply the tools with students and the school community, and to work with their team and CityBridge coach
+- Participants able to commit 6 to 8 hours between each full-day workshop to apply the tools with students and the school community, and to work with their team and CityBridge coach

 What are the three stages of support within the CityBridge Incubator?